NASA-Planetary-Science/AmesCAP/README.md

 START
 ```
 ***
 **Quick Tip:** _MarsPlot_ uses text files with a '_.in_' extension as input files.
 Select "Python"  as the language (in place of "Plain text") when editing the file from text editor (gedit, atom ...) to enable syntax-highlighting of key words.
-If you are using the **vim** editor, add the following lines to your **~/.vimrc**:_ to recognize "Custom.in' as using Python' syntax.
+If you are using the **vim** editor, add the following lines to your **~/.vimrc** to recognize "Custom.in' as using Python's syntax.
 ```
 syntax on
 colorscheme default